reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 {{% image alt="LB Targets" src="images/posts/aws-ec2/lb-create.png" %}}

 Elastic Load Balancing offers two types of load balancers that both feature high availability, automatic scaling, and robust security.
-These include the Classic Load Balancer that routes traffic based on either application or network level information, and the Application Load Balancer that routes traffic based on advanced application level information that includes the content of the request.
+These include the Classic Load Balancer that routes traffic based on either application or network level information and the Application Load Balancer that routes traffic based on advanced application-level information that includes the content of the request.

-## Auto Scaling a EC2 Fleet
+## Auto Scaling an EC2 Fleet
-Auto Scaling ensures that you have the correct number of Amazon EC2 instances available to handle the load for your application.
-We create collections of EC2 instances, called Auto Scaling groups and specify the maximum and minimum number of EC2 instances in an auto scaling group.EC2 Auto Scaling ensures that the number of instances never goes below th
+Auto Scaling ensures that we have the correct number of Amazon EC2 instances available to handle the load for our application.
+We create collections of EC2 instances, called Auto Scaling groups, and specify the maximum and a minimum number of EC2 instances in an auto-scaling group.EC2 Auto Scaling ensures that the number of instances never goes outside the range of min and max number of instances.

-If you specify scaling policies, then Amazon EC2 Auto Scaling can launch or terminate instances as demand on your application increases or decreases.
+We can also specify scaling policies, then Amazon EC2 Auto Scaling can launch or terminate instances as demand on your application increases or decreases.

 An EC2 Fleet contains a group of On-Demand and Spot instances.
 We can automate the management of a fleet of EC2 instances with Auto Scaling to meet a pre-defined target capacity.
 An EC2 Fleet contains the configuration information to launch a group of instances.